Optimal two-qubit gates in recurrence protocols of entanglement purification: Results

 with $x \in [0,1]$ and

-By using the unitary transformation in Eq.~\eqref{eq:localtr} on Eq.~\eqref{eq:MaZs} one obtains Eq.~\eqref{eq:example2} and therefore it is expected that the only optimal two-qubit gates are the ones that purify these states in one iteration.
-Both states have an input concurrence $\mathcal{C}(x)=x$.
+Using the unitary transformation $b^\dagger \otimes b$ on Eq.~\eqref{eq:MaZs}, one obtains the state in Eq.~\eqref{eq:example2} which can be purified in one iteration using bilateral CNOT gates.
+For this reason, it is expected that the optimal two-qubit gate that purifies the states in Eq.~\eqref{eq:MaZs} is the one that achieves the task in one iteration and given by a CNOT combined with single qubit gates in the form of $b$.
+As both states are connected via a separable gate, they have the same concurrence $\mathcal{C}(x)=x$.
 However, it is important to note that the CNOT gate is not optimal for the state in Eq.~\eqref{eq:MaZs}, because after one iteration round

 and $\mathcal{C}'_{\text{CNOT}}(x) \leqslant x$.
 The success probability is